-Brown Sugar Apple Cinnamon Babka: Soft yeasty sweet braided dense bread filled with fresh Honeycrisp apples, brown sugar, and cinnamon all coated in an apple cider butter glaze.
+This Brown Sugar Apple Cinnamon Babka is a soft bread filled with fresh apples, brown sugar, and cinnamon all coated in an apple cider butter glaze.

 I’ve said on more than one occasion that I can’t stand today’s political climate.